-What prepper gear has endless potential uses, but is something folks often leave out?
+What prepper gear has endless potential uses but is something folks often leave out?

-In the wild, you’ll come across so many species of plants that you can turn into rope.
+In the wild, you’ll come across so many species of plants that you can turn into DIY rope.
 Here’s a step-by-step guide on how to do just that:

-4 Steps to Making Cordage from Plants
+4 Steps on How to Make Rope from Plants

 Step 1: Find Plant Fibers

-All plants have fiber, but you must find the strongest fibers to make the sturdiest rope.
+All plants have fiber, but you must find the strongest fibers to make the sturdiest DIY rope.
 Here are some plants with the toughest fibers:

 Stinging nettle is the most abundant plant in the Pacific Northwest.
 But as its name suggests, this type of plant stings, making it quite hard to handle.
 However, you can lessen its harsh effects by proper harvesting and drying.
 Once you have those covered, you’ll have one of the most valuable plants around.